Honours and Masters thesis

 How to Apply

-- Complete and submit the Application for entry into the Research Stream of IT Coursework Masters Degrees and submit by the due date.
-Students will be notified by email when applications open each semester.
+- Complete and submit the Application for entry into the Research Stream of IT Coursework Master's Degrees by the deadline.
+Students will be notified by email when applications open each semester

 Application Deadlines